msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 I felt at the end of my time in Ishigaki that finally I was getting there, finally I could see measurable progress.
 I felt that maybe an additional 1 year there would of gotten me to some decent level of fluency.

 I like to think of learning Japanese as an RPG.
 Every step of the way, every level up you get new skills, new powers, new equipment, and god damn it is so awesome.
 But just like RPG's it takes longer to level up the higher you get, you might even wondering if you are even gaining any experience points.
 And of course the last boss - The fearsome chatter box old man at the onsen (hot spring), where you are butt-naked, defenseless, and you have no idea what the actual fuck this man is saying and you just smile and nod.
+My goal when starting Japanese was to smash the indigo plateau, not get to level 100.
+In reality I just barely squeaked by Brock with my shitty over-leveled Charmander.

-Learning Japanese has been the most rewarding and life changing journey of my life, it had its highs and lows.
+Learning Japanese has been one of the most rewarding and life changing journeys of my life, it had its highs and lows.
 The best part about learning Japanese is that Japanese people are so damn nice and encouraging they will cheer you on the whole way (with some exceptions) and you will feel so happy you started.

-The goal of this post in not dissuade anyone, but to help people set realistic expectations when starting and hopefully starting with the studying method that best aligns with their goals.
+The goal of this post in not dissuade anyone from starting, but to help people set realistic expectations when starting and hopefully choosing the studying method that best aligns with their goals.

+I had done 1000's of hours of studying, I tried my best, I really did everything I possibly could to get to that goal of fluency in under 2 years but I felt disappointed at the end.
+I had failed.
+But truthful I think the only thing I failed at was picking unreasonable goal at the start.

 In the end I was able to a lot of what I set out to do.
-I went on dates, I talked with the locals, I learned how to watch anime, I learned how to read the manga,  I learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't fucking be fluent in Japanese in under 2 years.
+I went on dates, I talked with the locals, I learned how to watch anime, I learned how to read manga, I learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't fucking be fluent in Japanese in under 2 years.
 But don't let that stop you from trying!

 ![Weird japanese plants](./plants.jpg)

+Let me know about your Japanese story!
+Did you become super fluent in 2 years?
+Do I just suck?
+Let me know in the comments below.